2. Current cultural affairs

 On June 21st 2011, Wrocław was appointed as the European Capital of Culture for 2016.
 Five cities took part in the final selection (Gdańsk, Katowice, Lublin, Warszawa and Wrocław).
 The competition provoked a nationwide debate on local cultural policies and their directions.
 It also forced candidate cities into long-term planning in the field of culture.

 Anti-Counterfeiting Trade Agreement

 The Anti-Counterfeiting Trade Agreement provoked a heated discussion about copyright.
-Although Bogdan Zdrojewski, Minister of Culture and National Heritage, stated that ratification of ACTA by Poland will not influence the existing legal system, it met with great reluctance.
-The probability of signing the agreement by the Polish government resulted in strong social support for the Anonymous Group among Polish Internet users, who feared restrictions on freedom of expression and other rights guaranteed by the Constitution of the Republic of Poland.
-There have been cases of virtual attacks on government websites.
+Although Bogdan Zdrojewski, Minister of Culture and National Heritage, stated that ratification of ACTA by Poland will not influence the existing legal system, it was met with great reluctance.
+The probability of signing the agreement by the Polish government resulted in a strong social support for the Anonymous Group among Polish Internet users, who feared restrictions on freedom of expression and other rights guaranteed by the Constitution of the Republic of Poland.
+There have been cases of virtual attacks on governmental websites.
 Numerous protests took place, of which the largest was held in Krakow, with about 15 000 protesters.
 During the vote in the European Parliament on ACTA, all Polish MEPs present at the vote spoke against it.